rohfle/balena-fin-coprocessor-firmata/README.md

 # BalenaFin Co-Processor Firmata (beta)

 This is an implementation of the [Firmata](https://github.com/firmata/protocol) protocol for SiliconLabs BGM111.
 It is compatible with standard Firmata 2.5.8.
-Please be aware this **project is in beta release** and is subject to change frequently.
+Please be aware this **project is in beta release** and is subject to change frequently up until release.

 ### Installation